simpligility/maven-android-sdk-deployer/README.markdown

 FAQ
 --------------------

-Q: What if I got the error like this: "Failure to find com.google.android.licensing:play-licensing:apklib:2.0.0" or any other artifact with the version identifier $NUM.0.0
+Q: What if I got the error like this:
+"Failure to find com.google.android.licensing:play-licensing:apklib:2.0.0" or any other artifact with the version identifier $NUM.0.0

 A: Don't panic!
-Check the your local repository for this artifact (.m2/com/google/android/licensing/play-licensing) and check if there's a folder named "$NUM" alongside or instead of "$NUM.0.0".
-If so, then go to your SDK, remove extras and reinstall them back.
-This issue is caused because Google have changed the versions naming (2 -> 2.0.0 and 19 -> 19.0.0 for example), you can see the example naming in $ANDROID_HOME/extras/android/support/source.properties in the  Pkg.Revision field.
+Go to your SDK, remove extras and reinstall them back